Rescuing wild animals in distress

 The mediation mission impacts several expense items.
 Here's what your donations finance in concrete terms:

-• A majority of the salary of the animal caretaker who handles 99% of the requests to help wild animals in distress
+- A majority of the salary of the animal caretaker who handles 99% of requests to help wild animals in distress.

-• A portion of the allowance reserved for the civic service volunteers trained to replace the salaried mediator during her leave
+- Part of the allowance reserved for civic service volunteers trained to replace the salaried mediator during her leave.

 Why we love it?